DaemonForge/Dayz-HeroesAndBandits/README.md

     "WarningMessageImagePath": "HeroesAndBandits/gui/images/DeathWarning.paa", // Icon for the warning messages "WarningMessageColor": [ 200, 255, 0, 0], // The colour for the Warning messages
     "KillFeedMessageColor": [ 200, 250, 0, 100 ], // The colour for the Kill feed messages
+    "AllowStatCommand": 1,  // 1 Enabled / 0 Disabled allows the use of the /stat command
+    "AllowHumanityCommand": 1, // 1 Enabled / 0 Disabled allows the use of the /humanity command
+    "ShowLevelIcon": 0, // 1 Enabled / 0 Disabled Currently not working as intended so leave disabled
     "ExceptionLogs": 1,  //  1 Enabled / 0 Disabled This show any exceptions the mod encounters in the script.log
     "VerboseLogs": 0, //  1 Enabled / 0 Disabled  This adds a bit of logging for standard use, script.log
     "DebugLogs": 0, // KEEP 0 OR YOUR LOGS WILL FILL LIKE CRAZY THIS IS FOR ME OR OTHER DEVS ONLY TO DEBUG